akeneo/pim-api-docs/content/events-api/limits-and-scalability.md

 ## PIM side limits

-In order not to degrade the performance of the PIM there are certain limitations, they can still be configured.
+To not degrade the performance of the PIM certain limitations can be configured.

 ### Number of event subscriptions